 I think for a lot of mainland Chinese millenials in their twenties, there is something even greater to pontificate upon and extract from Shikioriori, a film that I personally thoroughly enjoyed, and captured me in its reminiscent and phantasmagorical atmosphere.

-With the release of any film as profitable as 2016's Your Name, there will inevitably be cheap imitators shamelessly riding its coattails.
+With the release of any film as popular and profitable as 2016's Your Name, there will inevitably be cheap imitators shamelessly riding its coattails.
 What separates Shikioriori from your average rip-off is that it was actually co-produced by CoMix Wave Films, the studio that worked on Your Name.
 We had a reason to expect quality from this movie, it was even advertised as "from the creators of Your Name".
 However, the director of that movie Makoto Shinkai had NO involvement in Shikioriori whatsoever.
 This movie is just another low effort cash grab.

-Shikioriori imitates Shinkai’s stories about long distance relationships, it borrows many of his storyboards, and steals
+Shikioriori imitates Shinkai’s stories about long distance relationships, it borrows many of his storyboards,

-his character designs to fool people into thinking they’re watching one of his films.
+and steals his character designs to fool people into thinking they’re watching one of his films.
 Personally, I find his movies to be mostly style over substance, but it is clear to see why they are so popular.
 The stunning animation, detailed background art, and intriguing sci-fi premises.
 Which Shikioriori has none of.
 Shikioriori is supposedly about Chinese culture and the mundane necessities of life in the country, yet even with such a simple premise, it fails miserably.
 It is executed so poorly because it lacks both Shinkai’s impressive presentation and is too poorly written to be anything more than a shallow, boring time waster.

 The story is told across three vignettes, unrelated to each other aside from the vague theme of Chinese culture.
 All three stories feel wildly disjointed from each other, but they are equally boring and fail to teach the audience anything about Chinese culture.
 The lack of narrative cohesion is caused by the three separate directors who each worked on their own vignette.